jbossdemocentral/rhdm7-install-demo/README.md

 =======================================
 Project to automate the installation of this product without preconfiguration beyond a single admin user.

-There are four options available to you for using this demo; local, OpenShift and Docker.
+There are three options available to you for using this demo: local, OpenShift and Docker.

 Software
 --------